 There is a great deal of quality free entertainment at the feast each year from Portuguese and American cultures.
 There are three stages throughout Madeira field, and each host a variety of performance types throughout the weekend.
-In addition, the Museum of Madeiran Heritage will be featuring musical performances each night of the feast from 8-11:30 PM.
+In addition, the Museum of Madeiran Heritage performances each night of the feast.
 These performances will be featuring fado music, a Portuguese genre of music that can be traced back to the 1820s but is believed to be even older than that.
-For a schedule of who will be performing here qo (http://portuguesefeast.com/page/museum-cafe-entertainment).
+For a schedule of who will be performing go here.